weaveworks/policy-library/README.md

-# Magalix Policy Library
+# Weave Policy Library

-This is the Magalix Policy library v1.0.0.
+This is the Weave Policy library v1.0.0.

 ## Directory Structure
 ```